jward-magento/EyesLibrary/README.md

     robot web.robot

-**Note:** It is assumed that anyone who wants to use this demo script is already able to execute robot tests using Google Chrome.
+**Note:** It is assumed that anyone who wants to use this demo is already able to execute robot tests using SeleniumLibrary (for web tests) and/or AppiumLibrary (for mobile tests).
+The browser used to navigate with SeleniumLibrary is Google Chrome.

 ## Things to Note When Using Applitools

 - The tests will be accepted automatically by Applitools Eyes after the first run because a new baseline is being created.
-A second test run will show a successful comparison between screens.
+A second test run will show a comparison between screens.
-- Changing the Applitools' Application Name variable value will create a new test entry in Applitools test result screen and a new baseline will be accepted automatically by Applitools Eyes on the first run.
+- Changing the Applitools baseline parameters will create a new baseline, that is automatically accepted on the first run.
+(For more information, read the article: [What is a ‘baseline’ and how is a baseline created?](https://help.applitools.com/hc/en-us/articles/360007188691-What-is-a-baseline-and-how-is-a-baseline-created-)
 - The viewport size should not be set to greater values than the maximum size of the device's window.
-(For more information on using viewports, https://applitools.com/docs/topics/general-concepts/using-viewports-in-eyes.html)
+(For more information on using viewports, consult [Using viewports in Eyes](https://applitools.com/docs/topics/general-concepts/using-viewports-in-eyes.html))

 ## Getting Help